Tharun-77/ASSINMENT/readme.md

+# Title
+Infrastructure Deployment of Prefect 2.0 Worker on AWS ECS Fargate Using Terraform and GitHub Actions

+# Discription
+This project demonstrates the end-to-end infrastructure deployment of a Prefect 2.0 worker using AWS ECS Fargate.
+It uses Terraform to provision AWS resources including VPCs, subnets, IAM roles, ECS cluster, and remote state management with S3 and DynamoDB.
+The setup is fully automated using GitHub Actions for CI/CD, integrating Prefect Cloud to orchestrate and monitor workflows in a serverless container environment.

 ## 1. Purpose of the Setup

 The purpose of this setup is to provision and deploy a **scalable, secure, and production-ready infrastructure on AWS** to run a **Prefect 2.0 Worker** using **ECS Fargate**.